 If a vaccination is necessary, you may require additional blood tests some weeks later.
 These are usually taken by your GP and the results discussed as part of a follow up appointment.

-Paediatric Immunology Clinics – We provide a service for children (under 16 years) with immunodeficiency based on Children’s Day Beds at Derriford Hospital.
+Paediatric Immunology Clinics – We support a service for children (under 16 years) with immunodeficiency based on Children’s Day Beds at Derriford Hospital.
 We have close links with tertiary specialist hospitals and are involved in shared patient care with our Paediatrician colleagues.
 The service includes outpatient clinics and intravenous infusion clinics.